 Learn How to Be an Ornithologist (Bird Expert)

-The eBird and Merlin Bird ID apps were developed by Cornell Lab of Ornithology and gives users a way to identify and record bird sightings around the world.
+The eBird and Merlin Bird ID apps were developed by Cornell Lab of Ornithology and give users a way to identify and record bird sightings around the world.
 When these two apps are paired together, parents and children can figure out what birds they’ve seen, make a record of it and contribute to the research and conservation of birds worldwide.

 Discover the Natural World through Digital Photography